-ESP AF Principles Risks identified Against ESPs Mitigation measures Risk categorization Monitoring responsibility and frequency Budget that may occur in small-scale ponds water quality management as part of Activity 1.1.3 Activity 1.2.3on project by project basis assistance as part of Activity 1.2.3 ESP 14: Physical and Cultural Heritage The project will not have any activity that damages or affects physical and cultural heritages. project aims to renew interest and facilitate uptake of a cultural heritage that is the production of milkfish.
+ESP AF Principles Risks identified Against ESPs Mitigation measures Risk categorization Monitoring responsibility and frequency Budget complete the level of nutrient waste from the process will be measured and if needed a treatment tank will be added to the system to mitigate the risk of nutrient discharge back to the sea.
+ESP 13: Public Health Risks related to water-borne diseases that may occur in small-scale ponds Provision of biosecurity training and adequate water quality management as part of Activity 1.1.3 Low PMU, SPC, service provider delivering Activity 1.2.3on project by project basis To be included in ToR for technical assistance as part of Activity 1.2.3 (budget incorporated as part of activity) ESP 14: Physical and Cultural Heritage The project will not have any activity that damages or affects physical and cultural heritages. project aims to renew interest and facilitate uptake of a cultural heritage that is the production of milkfish.
 No construction or rehabilitation activities will take place on or around an area of cultural significance.
 A set of exclusionary criteria as part of the ESMF has been developed to ensure interventions through the mini-grant facility do not take place around areas of cultural significance.
-Low PMU, GESS Officer (to conduct screening/ clearance of E&S risks) through ESMF GESS Officer position (US\$ 135,000) ESP 15: Lands and Soil Conservation There are no activities which explicitly target or require the use of soil.
+Low PMU, GESS Officer (to conduct screening/ clearance of E&S risks) through ESMF (1)Annual monitoring by ESS and Gender Officer to specifically conduct ESS and gender monitoring and reporting (50,000 budgeted for this activity under the role, as per the M&E plan) ESP 15: Lands and Soil Conservation There are no activities which explicitly target or require the use of soil.
 There is a small risk that construction and rehabilitation activities could have an impact on the land and soil surrounding the facilities.
 The project will closely monitor to ensure that there are no negative impacts on the land and soil surrounding the activity sites.
-The minigrant facility will also require a community endorsement letter through the application process.
-Low PMU, GESS Officer (to conduct screening/ clearance of E&S risks) through ESMF GESS Officer position (US\$ 135,000)
+The mini- grant facility will also require a community endorsement letter through the application process.
+Low PMU, GESS Officer (to conduct screening/ clearance of E&S risks) through ESMF (1)Annual monitoring by ESS and Gender Officer to specifically conduct ESS and gender monitoring and reporting (50,000 budgeted for this activity under the role, as per the M&E plan)